Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Methods

-All of these assume that relevance can be quantified by a single distribution, whether being the distribution of the empirical data itself or an arbitrary distribution associated with importance/relevance of the target domain.
+All of these assume that relevance can be quantified by a single distribution, whether being it the distribution of the empirical data itself or an arbitrary distribution associated with importance of the target domain.
+We therefore classify such relevance functions as single-source relevance functions.

-Based on the premise set out in \citep{wibbeke2024quantification} and \citep{kowatsch2024imbalance}, which suggests that data imbalance should better be quantified by two distributions — one representing the empirical distribution of the data and the other a measure of domain relevance — two new methods are introduced, transferring the concept to relevance functions:
+Based on the premise set out in \citep{wibbeke2024quantification} and \citep{kowatsch2024imbalance}, which suggests that data imbalance should better be quantified by two distributions (one representing the empirical distribution of the data and the other a measure of domain priority), two new methods are introduced, transferring the concept to relevance functions: